Advanced Real-time URL Filtering for Smishing and Spam Protection

 Smishing Detection and the Race Against Spammers

-True Real-Time Filtering of Zero-Day Scam URLs
+True Real-Time Filtering of Bad Zero-Day URLs

 The Adaptive Messaging Firewall addresses this issue by implementing real-time URL filtering.
-It automatically blocks or flags messages with URLs it classifies as smishing links.
+It automatically blocks or flags messages with URLs it classifies as spam or smishing links.
+The messaging firewall can even detect bad URLs that have never been encountered before, known as “zero-day” links.

-The messaging firewall can even detect smishing URLs that have never been encountered before, known as “zero-day” smishing links.
-This real-time URL analysis eliminates the time advantage that spammers previously held, adding an additional layer of security to the messaging firewall’s scam protection.
-It works alongside fingerprinting and behavior-based filtering to achieve the highest possible accuracy.
+This real-time URL analysis eliminates the time advantage that spammers previously held, adding another layer of security to the messaging firewall’s scam protection.
+It works alongside fingerprinting and behavior-based filtering to achieve the highest possible accuracy, helping to maintain regulatory compliance and user trust.